80 Bug Out Bag List Essentials

 The most immediate need for people during natural disasters is clean drinking water.
 Have some water prepared in your kit but know this, each gallon of water weighs 8 lbs.
 So a 3 days drinking supply could take up the entire weight allowance of your pack!
 You'll need to be able to purify water you find in the environment if you cannot secure a clean reliable source after the first 24 hours.

-- Platypus Collapsible Soft Bottle: Works with Sawyer Filter
+- Platypus Collapsible Soft Bottle: 1L Backup collapsible bottle which works with Sawyer Filters

 Note: Flood water is very difficult to treat.
 It will likely have chemical as well as bacteriological contaminants.
 It may also have salt water mixed in, which cannot be filtered out.
 This water would need to be filtered first then purified, and is beyond the scope of a typical Bug Out Bag water filter.
 In that case a table-top Berkey Filter or a Go Berkey Kit could provide safer water, depending on the amount of petrochemicals present in the source but know the limitations of your water purification system!